facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 https://www.openwall.com/john/

 ## **Other**

-Knowledge of commands such as grep and strings may assist in locating passwords in dofficult devices.
+Knowledge of commands such as grep and strings may assist in locating passwords in difficult devices.

 ## **Autopsy.**